 I investigated options from paying to have it repaired back to play grade, repaired enough to be an art piece, or just leave it as is.
 It is a family heirloom so lending it for someone to play was selfishly not attractive.
 Repairing it with current parts would obfuscate what was part of the original and what is new.
 Finally, leaving it busted up was just not cool.

 At a later trip to the museum I saw the T-Rex had a bright white resin femur place holder unit they could get a real one.
 I assumed the stark contrast in color was to not confuse what was original and what was a replacement.
 I.D.
 Magazine also had an article about soem Dutch students repairing damaged wood furniture with lime green plastic replacement parts inlaid with the originals.

 These use cases inspired me to try replacing the parts in some type of acrylic or pop color plastic replacement.

 As a Milwaukee Makerspace member I felt the best solution would be to replace all the missing pieces in 3D prints based off original parts (scanned and/or measured out).
 I additionally chose white cause it stood out against the dark wood.

 I measured out the Tuning Peg by hand, rebuilt in SketchUp (don’t laugh) and printed to a Makerbot Replicator for first run prototypes.

 Similar models of the tailpiece and the chin rest were purchased, sanded down, painted a flat grey and then scanned on a 3D scanner.

-Once all pieces scans were complete, it was time to bring it all together (Thingiverse STLs – Violin Peg, Chin Rest, Tail Piece).
 This was the easiest part, cause it just involved me handing someone a bag of money.
 Final edited STL’s were sent off to Shapeways to be printed and once returned all parts were taken to someone to be cleaned, assembled, strung and tuned.